spuklo/duplikkates/README.md

-Finds duplicated files and is implemented in Akka, using Kotlin.
+Finds duplicated files and is implemented in Kotlin, using Akka.
 Lovely. ;-)